Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "He’s a tough old man!
 He coulda taken a lot more I bet…"

 Dad, himself a former Ranger and a devoted disciple of the iron, let out a plaintive groan.
-"Oh *God* please, no. I don’t think I’ve ever been tested that hard...ever."
+"Oh *God* please, no. I don’t think I’ve ever been tested that hard... ever."

 Julian chuckled evilly, while happily examining his rather impressively bulging forearms.
 "Oh, trust me, he was bein’ gentle.
 It *is* the weekend, after all.
 And hey!
 There aren’t many who could bench four-ninety-five at all, let alone that easily.
 I’d say you did pretty good!"